 This gives me chills.
-There’s something about the bloody redness that agitates me, I can’t just make sense of it.
+There’s something about the bloody redness that agitates me, and I can’t just make sense out of it.

 I pull off the tie hurriedly and put the blue one on instead.
 Sorry to whoever suggested the red tie, but that can’t work.

 I take one last look at the mirror before getting my recorder and slipping it into my pocket, also picking my pen and pad.
 I forcefully had to upgrade from use of pen and paper after encountering a man like Adam whose verbal swiftness left me chasing after his words while trying to document everything, all the time battling the urge not to just drop the pen and wallow in the mental pool of sober reflection that Eve’s words on the other hand created.

 I walk out and close the door of my little hut behind me.
 It’s located right in the middle of truth forest, in case you ever want to pay me a visit.